 Visit Addo Elephant National Park, home to the densest elephant population in the world.
 Other animals include buffalo, black rhino, zebra, jackal, bushbuck, kudu, and ot13 Reviews

-From Cape Town: Wildlife Glamping and Safari Private Tour
+From Cape Town: Winelands and Whale Coast 2-Day Tour

 Explore the Cape Whale Route, offering the best land-based whale watching spots during season and a scenic road trip to the most southern tip of Africa at Cape Agulhas.
 S1 Reviews

 Cape Town Whale Watching Tour Full-Day: Hermanus & Gansbaai